justonj/home/README.md

 #### Quay.io

 Quay.io is our container repository.
-If you haven't used docker and Quay.io locally before, follow instructions [here|https://iamplus.atlassian.net/wiki/spaces/NE/pages/108958457/Docker+Setup] to authenticate.
+If you haven't used docker and Quay.io locally before, follow instructions [here](https://iamplus.atlassian.net/wiki/spaces/NE/pages/108958457/Docker+Setup) to authenticate.

 #### Running locally with docker

-Use a FRESH CHECKOUT of nlu and aneeda.
+Use a FRESH CHECKOUT of the NLU core and this application.
 Check them out under the same directory:

 ```
 $PATH_TO_DEV_DIR/nlu
-$PATH_TO_DEV_DIR/aneeda
+$PATH_TO_DEV_DIR/blank
 ```

-*DO NOT try to check this out over prior working directories.* There is enough cached state left in the Git repo by prior (local) runs of the NLU and Aneeda that you will encounter all kinds of wild problems; it is *not an efficient use of time* to try to solve them.
-Please just use a FRESH checkout.

 Ensure the env directory is populated with
     - nlu.env (nlu-specific environment)
-    - aneeda.env (aneeda-specific environment)
+    - blank.env (this-application-specific environment)
     - postgres.env (env needed by the postgres image at launch)

 Then: